bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

         2. **Upload Key.** Upload your SSH key through the Charite infrastructure.
         3. **Connect.** `ssh -l <user>@login-1.clinic.bihealth.org`

-Access to the BIH HPC clusters is based on work groups (also known as labs, units).
+Access to the BIH HPC clusters is based on the **work groups** (also known as labs, units) and **projects** concepts.
-Each group is headed by a leader (also known as principle investigator/PI) who has to send requests but and also have one delegate.
+The work groups [data/folder structure](../../storage/storage-locations/) can only be accessed by the work group members and is not accessible to other cluster users.
+Collaborative projects involving multiple PIs/groups should be realized using the **project** mechanism described below.
+Please note, the **hot** near cluster fast storage is rather expensive and sparse resource which is not intended for long term storage.

+Independent group leaders at BIH/Charité/MDC can request a **work group** on the cluster and name **group members**.
+The work group **leader** (the group PI) has to take responsiblity and undertake the necessary measures to ensure that all **group members** follow the [cluster policies and etiquette](../policies/) for fair usage and do not abuse the cluster resources for unethical or illegal purposes.
+Major and/or continued violations may lead to exclusion of the work group form the cluster.

+The **leader** may also name one **delegate** (typically an IT savvy Post-Doc) who is allowed to take decision about cluster usage and work group on behalf of the leader.
+The above mentioned responsiblities stay with the work group leader.

-Data can also be managed in **project** which allow cross-group collaboration but also providing a limited access space, e.g., for controlled data access data where only a few group members may access the data.
+Data can also be managed in **projects** which allow

+1. cross-group collaboration spaces and
+2. substructured access spaces, e.g., data where only selected group members may access data (e.g. not each internship student may get access to all valueable and potentially sensitive data).

+Projects are also an excellent way to partition your data into set with different life

 === "HPC 4 Research"